St. Bernard Parish, Louisiana: Hurricane Katrina, 2005

 For more than two months after the storm, much of the parish remained without proper services, including electricity, water, and sewage.
 Parish President Henry "Junior" Rodriguez declared all of the parish's homes unlivable.
 Emergency Communities offered one reason for hope in the first year after Hurricane Katrina.
 In the parking lot of a destroyed off-track betting parlor, EC built the Made with Love Cafe and Grill, a free kitchen and community center serving 1500 meals per day.
 Made with Love, housed in a geodesic dome, also offered food and clothing distribution, and emotionally supportive volunteers.
 Upon leaving, EC has offered logistical support for the founding of a new long-term Community Center of St Bernard.

 As of late November 2005, it was estimated that the Parish had some 7,000 full-time residents, with some 20,000 commuting to spend the day working, cleaning up, or salvaging in the parish and spending their nights elsewhere.
 By mid-December some businesses had returned to the Parish, most notably the ExxonMobil plant in Chalmette and the Domino Sugar plant in Arabi, together with a handful of small local stores and businesses.

 At the start of January 2006, it was estimated that some 8,000 people were living in the Parish.
 The H.O.P.E.
 Project, a collective of volunteer relief workers, founded itself in January 2006 in the empty shell of the Corinne Missionary Baptist Church in Violet, LA, providing the tools for rebuilding and community empowerment.
 Since June 2006, Camp Hope, located in Arabi, has been housing volunteers' assisting residents of St. Bernard Parish in their recovery from Hurricane Katrina.
 A grassroots organization, the St. Bernard Project, opened in March 2006.
 A fully volunteer-run organization funded by the United Way, they help residents get back into their homes by working on the houses, providing tools, support and where possible, funding.

 As of October 2006, the population was estimated to be 25,489.
 After population losses due to Hurricane Katrina, the school was reopened for elementary grades for the 2006–2007 school year.

 Hurricane Ida, 2021

-As of the landfall of Hurricane Ida on August 29, 2021, St. Bernard Parish has been experiencing heavy flooding.
-Two days before, local officials and weather experts advised citizens to prepare for the storm, warning that rainfall could reach at most 11 feet.
-St Bernard Parish President, Guy McInnis, stated he does not plan to issue a formal evacuation order.
+With the landfall of Hurricane Ida on August 29, 2021, St. Bernard Parish experienced heavy flooding.
+Two days before, local officials and weather experts advised citizens to prepare for the storm, warning that storm surge could reach as much as 11 feet.
+St. Bernard Parish President, Guy McInnis, stated he did not plan to issue a formal evacuation order.